- 06 Apr 2018

 How to keep your fridge organised and avoid waste

-Food shopping, cooking and cleaning-up tends to generate waste, but the way you organise your fridge can help keep foods fresher for longer and help with keeping a greener kitchen by reducing waste.
+Tasks such as food shopping, cooking and cleaning-up generally generate waste, but the way you organise your fridge can help keep foods fresher for longer and help with keeping a greener kitchen by reducing waste.

 This is where you want to store your foods that don’t need cooking.
 Keep items with the most recent use-by-date at the front.